AbhimanyuHK/personalized-news-summarizer-fake-news-detector/README.md

 # Personalized News Summarizer & Fake News Detector

-An end-to-end NLP application that fetches online news articles, summarizes them using transformer models, and detects fake news using a trained classifier.
-Built using **Streamlit** for the frontend and **scikit-learn + spaCy** for NLP-based fake news detection.
+An end-to-end NLP application that fetches online news articles, summarizes them using transformer models, and detects fake news using a **BERT-based classifier**.
+Built using **Streamlit** for the frontend and **HuggingFace Transformers** for both summarization and classification.

 ---